‘‘Others have seen what is and asked why. I have seen what could be and asked why not.’’

 – Pablo Picasso

-Human beings, however, lack this understanding.
-Their lack of understanding is evident in the amount of plastic PET bottles and rotten food that litter the roads.
-I have had conversations with people and listened to others, where some people simply lay sole blame on the government for the dirty state of many parts of our cities.
-I wonder if these people know that the government does not follow them everywhere, the government does not eat and dump this waste so recklessly in the oceans and throw it down drainage pipes and gutters at night.
-I want to shout, tell them that it is EVERYONE’S responsibility.
-That, like a body, every individual in the nation is expected to work to their capacity so that the whole body can function.
+I have participated in some discourse with people and merely listened to others that laid sole blame on the government for the dirty state of many parts of our cities.
+I wonder if these people know that the government does not follow them everywhere, the government does not eat and dump this waste so recklessly down drainage pipes and gutters at night, littering the land, rivers, seas and oceans.
+Having said that, the government has made nonsense of the monthly sanitation exercises nationwide by neglecting and, or, failing to pick up and dispose of all junk dredged from gutters.
+The government has continued to provide open drains without the resources to keep these drains clean and free of harmful parasites.
+The government has failed to control the amount of dust in our cities and highways, killing off fertile grounds and choking up rivers and streams.
+So, I really I want to shout, to tell them that it is EVERYONE’S responsibility.
+Like a body and its component parts, every individual in the nation is expected to work to their full capacity so that the whole nation can function.

-We have had lessons on sanitation for years in schools in the country but the most important aspect of such lessons is acting them out.
-That is why it is very important to laud these people who have revolutionised environmental responsibilities and climate change action.
+Our youthful environmental enthusiasts go as far as depicting their positive campaigns in some cartoons and animation.
+In doing these they teach us how not to waste resources like water and food.
+For years, we have had lessons on sanitation in our schools in this country, but the most important aspect of such lessons is acting them out.
+That is why it is very important to laud these people who, through the media, have revolutionised environmental responsibilities and climate change mitigating actions.

 There are technological approaches to this also as applications that can help an individual monitor their carbon footprints are available for download and trusted for efficiency.
 People are also looking at sustainable ways of living, which in most cases translate to healthy lifestyles and are economically progressive.
 These innovative minds have refused to conform to the ‘Not my responsibility’ attitude that a large part of the world is acting out.